 Location: Health Science Divisional Boardroom, 4th Floor Physiotherapy Building, Great King Street

-We are able to accommodate some attendance via Zoom.
+We are able to accommodate some attendance via Zoom for members located outside of Dunedin.
 Please email us if you require a Zoom connection.

 Postgrad Writing Mornings